mrecords121/ephyr/components/restreamer/docs/deploy_digitalocean_EN.md

 How to deploy Ephyr re-streamer to DigitalOcean
 ===============================================

-This guide provides a common and recommended way to deploy Ephyr re-streamer application as a standalone server on [DigitalOcean].
+This guide provides a common and recommended way to deploy Ephyr re-streamer application as a standalone droplet on [DigitalOcean].